 For many teams, the next question becomes: should we just build our own?

 And to be fair — there are real reasons to build.
 More control, more flexibility, full ownership of the stack.
-But before you dive in, it’s worth going in with eyes open.
-Because while the demo might come together in a weekend, turning that into something reliable, scalable, and production-ready is a much steeper climb.
+But before you dive in, it's worth going in with eyes open.
+Because while the demo might take a weekend, production-grade AI support is a different beast entirely.

 If you're weighing up whether to build or buy, here's how to think about it.